Energy-Efficient STAR-RIS Enhanced UAV-Enabled MEC Networks with Bi-Directional Task Offloading: Abstract

 \section{Abstract}

-A simultaneously transmitting and reflecting reconfigurable intelligent surface (STAR-RIS) enhanced unnamed aerial vehicle (UAV)-enabled multi-user mobile edge computing (MEC) scheme is proposed in this paper.
-Different from the existing MEC works, the proposed scheme allows bi-directional offloading where users can simultaneously offload their computing tasks to the MEC servers situated at the ground base station (BS) and aerial UAV with the assistance of the STAR-RIS.
-Specifically, we formulate an optimization problem aiming at maximizing the energy efficiency of the system while ensuring the quality of service (QoS) constraint by jointly optimizing the resource allocation, user scheduling, passive beamforming of the STAR-RIS, and the UAV trajectory.
-An iterative algorithm designed with the Dinkelbach's algorithm and the successive convex approximation (SCA) is proposed to effectively handle the formulated non-convex optimization problem.
+This paper introduces a novel multi-user mobile edge computing (MEC) scheme facilitated by the simultaneously transmitting and reflecting reconfigurable intelligent surface (STAR-RIS) and the unmanned aerial vehicle (UAV).
+Unlike existing MEC approaches, the proposed scheme enables bi-directional offloading, allowing users to concurrently offload tasks to the MEC servers located at the ground base station (BS) and UAV with STAR-RIS support.
+To evaluate the effectiveness of the proposed MEC scheme, we first formulate an optimization problem aiming at maximizing the energy efficiency of the system while ensuring the quality of service (QoS) constraints by jointly optimizing the resource allocation, user scheduling, passive beamforming of the STAR-RIS, and the UAV trajectory.
+A block coordinate descent (BCD) iterative algorithm designed with the Dinkelbach's algorithm and the successive convex approximation (SCA) technique is proposed to effectively handle the formulated non-convex optimization problem with significant coupling among variables.
 Simulation results indicate that the proposed STAR-RIS enhanced UAV-enabled MEC scheme possesses significant advantages in enhancing the system energy efficiency over other baseline schemes including the conventional RIS-aided scheme.